jstriblet/KindleHighlights/README.md

 ### Launchd

-An example of the what my launch agent file looks like should be located in the repository as "com.KindleHighlights.plist".
+An example of the what my launch agent file looks like should be located in the repository as "com.KindleHighlights.plist" and "com.ImportHighlights.plist".
 It is probably a smart idea to learn how to write the xml directly for this launch daemon but if you decide to go the lazy route like I have, the [LaunchControl app](https://www.soma-zone.com/LaunchControl/) is pretty easy to figure out and will make ensure your "com.KindleHighlights.plist" is configured correctly.

 ### sendmail (mail/mailx)